Learn this Chive Oil Recipe to create a vibrant finishing oil for garnishing, marinades, or salad dressings. It lasts in the fridge for a week.

 Select a high-quality oil that is fresh and not rancid to obtain the best possible chive oil.

-Although the recipe is simple and fast, it requires specific steps to achieve the desired result.
+I was surprised how easy the recipe is, however it requires specific steps to achieve the desired result.

 First step: Refrigerate the oil.